 As a swimmer, James achieved great success both during high school, and for Olympic swim coach and legend James "Doc" Councilman at Indiana University.
 During high school, he was a U.S. Olympic Festival Champion, Junior National Champion and Rookie of the Meet at Senior National Championships.
 He participated in the 1988 Olympic Team Swimming Trials and qualified for the 1992 Olympic Trials.
 James also broke 4 New England 18 & Under swimming records.

 At Indiana University, he was a 4-time NCAA All-American, and a 3-time Big Ten Champion.
 He is the former school record holder in the 1000 free, 1650 free, and 800 free relay, and had broken pool records at Indiana University, the University of Michigan, and at the University of Illinois.
 He began learning the science of swimming from the legendary "Doc" Councilman, the coach of Mark Spitz among other greats.
 James's butterfly stroke is illustrated in "Doc's" book the New Science of Swimming.
 James was Doc's final Big Ten Champion and NCAA All-American in his illustrious hall of fame coaching career at IU.

 James received his B.A. at Indiana University, and a M.S. in Sport Management at the University of Massachusetts in Amherst.
-He has an 8 year old son named Broden.
+He has a 9 year old son named Broden.